Marble trout (Salmo marmoratus)

 Lake trout (Salmo trutta lacustris)

-The lake trout is not considered a real species, but a morphotype or ecotype of the brown trout, marble trout and rainbow trout which spends part of its life cycle in the lakes.
-Since it is a salmonid, it requires clean, fresh water.
+The lake trout is not a real species, but a morphotype or ecotype of the marble trout, brown trout, and rainbow trout which spends part of its life cycle in the lakes.
+Since it is a salmonid, it requires fresh water with a good quantity of dissolved oxygen.
 It has silvery-grey colouring with small black, irregularly-shaped spots that are more or less pronounced.
-Its body is elongated and it has a large head and wide mouth.
-On average, it reaches 60 cm in length, but can be longer.
-The juvenile fish feed mainly on invertebrates while the diet of the adult fish consists mainly of fish.
+Its colour helps the trout to blend in the lake.
+The back is dark while the belly is clear.
+Its body is elongated, and it has a large head and a medium-sized mouth with teeth.
+It can reach 100 cm and over in length and weight up to 20-25 kg (but this big fishes are extremely rare today).
+In lake it is mainly ichthyophage.
 To reproduce, it swims back up the rivers to reach the most suitable breeding grounds.
 Once the eggs have been spawned, the adults move downstream while the young trout stay in the rivers for one to two years before descending to the lake.
 Not all the young trout descend to the lake; some stay in the river all their lives.
-The numbers of lake trout have declined in recent decades, mainly due to the presence of dams and barriers along the rivers that have hindered and prevented migration and, therefore, reproduction.
-Water pollution has also affected the state of the species, as has the introduction of invasive non-native species.
+Threats for this species are: river fragmentation caused by dams and barriers that avoid fish to reach the reproductive areas, overfishing (minimum fishing catch measures don’t protect reproductive specimens, so wild reproductive stock in lakes decreases), water pollution, hydroelectric drawings that often reduces water levels making rivers inhospitable for both young and adult fish.

 Adriatic grayling (Thymallus aeliani)